 - Beware of painted finishes on anything.
 They wear off very easily making the item look tacky.

-- Synthetic finishes wear less well than natural finishes.
+- Synthetic finishes wear less well so opt for natural finishes.

 - Shiny finishes wear less well than matt finishes and varnished or lacquered finishes are harder to repair than oiled or waxed finishes.

-- After buying shoes bring them to a cobbler / shop repair person straight away to see if they can be resoled and re-heeled.
+- Bring new shoes to a cobbler to see if they’ll be easy to repair.
 If not bring them straight back to the shop for a refund, explaining why when you do.

 - Avoid fabric shoes with thin soles, like pumps.
 The sole is too low to protect the fabric from wear and tear and they’ll look like crap in no time.